kjmath/portfolio/_projects/modeling-emission.md

 Propellant combustion temperature and product species fractions are calculated in the chamber thermodynamic equilibrium model.
 These propellant combustion properties are determined in this model using equilibrium thermodynamics.
-Namely, combustion temperature and products are determined by minimizing their Gibbs free energy subject to conservation of mass and enthalpy.
+Namely, combustion temperature and products species mole fractions are determined by minimizing their Gibbs free energy subject to conservation of mass and enthalpy.
+The constituent species of the combustion products are simply guessed at using the common combustion products for solid rocket propellants (and species that are not present will simply solve to a near-zero value).
 The implemented governing equations and AeroSandbox implementation methodology are described below.

 ### Governing Equations